National Rules & Competition Governance

 COMPETITIONS

-The objectives of the ACF National Rules are:
+The objectives of ACF National Competition & Event Governance are to:

-• to facilitate a National approach to the rules that govern all Calisthenics competitions nationally
+• establish a cohesive national approach to the rules, policies, and standards that govern all Calisthenics competitions and events

-• to ensure rules are interpreted consistently by all stakeholders in every Member State
+• ensure rules and governance frameworks are interpreted and applied consistently by all stakeholders across every Member State

-• to maintain rules that preserve and continue to develop the creativity and uniqueness of Calisthenics
+• maintain rules and event standards that preserve and continue to develop the creativity and uniqueness of Calisthenics

-• protect the health and safety of Calisthenics participants with a safe performance environment
+• protect the health, safety, and wellbeing of all Calisthenics participants through safe and well-governed competition environments

 ACF RULES REVIEW - 2026-2028